JParadaDev07/EmailSenderService/README.md

 ## Things to bear in mind

-- The application is designed to be a simplified version of a real email sender, so it does not have all the features that a real email sender has, but it has the basic features to understand how an email sender works.
+- The application is designed to be a simplified version of a real email sender, but in a real development environment, I do not recommend using it, really, this application is only for learning. so it does not have all the features that a real email sender has, but it has the basic features to understand how an email sender works.

 - If you want to modify the application, you can do it without any problem, the application is designed to be modified and to be used as a base for a more complex application.